PeterO.Numbers.EFloats

 Return Value:

-Either true if the given number is subnormal, or false otherwise.
-Returns true if the given context is null or HasExponentRange of the given context is false .
+if the specified context is null or HasExponentRange of the specified context is false

-Returns whether the given arbitrary-precision number object is a quiet not-a-number (NaN).
+Returns whether the specified arbitrary-precision number object is a quiet not-a-number (NaN).

 Parameters: